SCITUATE - It might feel like a stretch finding a connection between a sugary doughboy, and a college scholarship.

 "It's a juried show," he said.

-And though the artists come from all over the country, they have to indeed be the artist or the craft person who created the piece, he said, if they want to display their work within the
+And though the artists come from all over the country, they have to indeed be the artist or

-outside of these areas are licensed by the town he said, but they are not subjected to the Scituate Art Festival committee's juried process.
+Community House and the area just opposite it on the Village Green.
+Vendors and artists outside of these areas are licensed by the town he said, but they are not subjected to the

-Profits in the past four decades, after bills such as $10,000 for trash pick-up and $4,500 for port-a-johns, amount to thousands of dollars in support for town groups and projects, not the
+Profits in the past four decades, after bills such as $10,000 for trash pick-up and $4,500 for

-least of which is the continued restoration of the 1831 church, which is often rented for various events, offering, too a picture postcard backdrop to the center of town.
+various events, offering, too a picture postcard backdrop to the center of town.

-Inside the old Congregational Church, the Scituate Art Festival's annual raffle of donated artwork generates money for the upkeep of the church and for the grants, said Durfee, and in
+artwork generates money for the upkeep of the church and for the grants, said Durfee, and in the process, does something more:

 "The raffle is a lot of fun for a lot of people, some who might not be able to afford to buy a